 Carp containment screens

-Golden Galaxias populations have recently been partly fragmented by the construction of carp containment screens on the canal through which Lake Sorell flows into Lake Crescent.
+Golden Galaxias populations have been partly fragmented by the construction of carp containment screens on the canal through which Lake Sorell flows into Lake Crescent.
 The 5 mm mesh prevents movement of all but very small galaxias downstream, and fish are completely prevented from moving up-stream from Lake Crescent to Lake Sorell.
 The implications for species' genetic structure are not known, and the ability to recolonise if either population suffered a decline is greatly reduced.
 Carp containment screens on the outflow of Lake Crescent have also prevented galaxias utilising downstream habitats and recolonising rehabilitated downstream marshes (Jackson 2004).

 Hardie, S.A.
 (2003).
 Current Status and Ecology of the Golden Galaxias (Galaxias auratus).
 Inland Fisheries Service.
 Hobart.